Open Conceptual Data Models

 Linked Data Vision:

-- The transition of the Web
+- The transition of the HTTP based Webs (Intranet, Extranet, or Internet)

 -

-from a Web of linked documents
+from a Webs of Linked Documents

 -

-(aka: entities, data objects, resources)
+data items (aka: entities, data objects, resources)

 Concurrent trend in the IT industry: